top of page

 Cryptocurrency, bitcoin, NFT, and all things in the metaverse, work the same way as stocks, bonds and paper money.
 The case with FTX is simply a bank run in the world of cryptocurrency.

-At one point of time, FTX was the second largest crypto-exchange in the world.
+FTX was at one point of time the second largest crypto-exchange in the world.
 So why doesn't a large financial firm like this get the same bailout treatment enjoyed by Bear Stearns, Wells Fargo or AIG?
-Why aren't middle eastern investors readily stepping in the same way they are concurrently evaluating a deal to put more capital into Credit Suisse?
-Systemic risk.

 The same group of people who decided in 2008 that Lehman Brothers should be taken out to the streets and shot in the head are basically the similar set of people who decide whether FTX should be saved.

-If the carnage doesn't result in jeopardising the greater good of social-economic stability, we can afford for a few investors to lose money.
+If the fallout doesn't result in jeopardizing the greater good or threaten social-economic stability, we can afford for a few investors to lose money.

-But no one wants to hold that hot potato.
+But see, no one wants to hold that hot potato.

 This brings forth another argument: All virtual and digital assets are valuable only to the extent that they can be monetised.

-At the very core of it, it is simply because both believe that for better or worse, these "assets" (the shares) can be sold in the future.
-I hear that there are even platforms today that facilitate the monetisation of employee share options in privately held start ups.
+At the very core of it, it is simply because we all believe that, for better or worse, shares of a company (privately held or listed) can be readily sold in the future.
+There are even platforms today that facilitate the monetization of employee share options in privately held start ups.

-Therefore digital assets, like cryptocurrencies, are essentially a derivative product.
-Stocks are fundamentally a derivative product in which its intrinsic value is based on the performance of a certain underlying business, but perhaps more importantly, shares in a business can be sold for cash.
+And so, digital assets, such as like cryptocurrencies, are essentially a derivative product.
+Just as the value of a share in a company is fundamentally derived from its intrinsic value, based on the future performance of its underlying business.
+But perhaps more importantly, shares in a business can be exchanged for cash.

 Cash, be it the dollar, euro, yen or renminbi, is fundamentally a derivative product.
 The value of cash is based on the fact that people can use it to exchange for goods and services, knowing full well that the counter-party on the other end of the table can use that money to do the same.